ESG & SDG

-Due to the SPM design, constant movement of the structure and the combination of bigger depth plus stronger currants, we manage to minimize the impact on the seabed and natural marine habitat by dispersing the organic matter, unconsumed fish feed and fecal matter, in a much larger radius.
+Due to the SPM design, a constant movement of the structure, and the combination of bigger depth plus stronger currants, we manage to minimize the impact on the seabed and natural marine habitat by dispersing the organic matter, unconsumed fish feed, and fecal matter, in a much larger radius.
 Additionally, GiliOcean creates a fishing-free zone; a natural reserve in the middle of the ocean.

 Moving the aquaculture systems further offshore also frees other nearshore and coastal areas for other uses, such as tourism, providing more space, where aquaculture production can expand in order to meet the increasing demand for fish.

-We at GiliOcean Technology, believe that for a business to be truly socially sustainable, it must take into consideration the local population.
+GiliOcean Technology believes that for a business to be truly socially sustainable, it must take the local population into consideration.
 That’s why, when approaching a project, we look for the following:

 A local partner for a joint venture: this is a must.
-If a business wishes to prosper, this can be achieved solely with the assistance of a local representative who has da eep understanding of the conditions and relevant players within it.
+If a business wishes to prosper, this can be achieved solely with the assistance of a local representative who has a deep understanding of the conditions and relevant players within it.

-Jobs: Every farming operation requires many employees with diverse areas of expertise besides farming.
+Jobs: Every farming operation requires employees with diverse areas of expertise besides farming.
 For every 1500 tons of fish production around 100-150 employees are needed.
-These workers take part at the hatcheries, fish feed factory's, distribution process, packaging plants, ice factories and much more.
+These workers take part in the hatcheries, fish feed factories, distribution process, packaging plants, ice factories, and much more.